azure-appdev-tsp-ncr/gbc-containers/labs/day1-labs/00-lab-environment.md

 ## Classroom Setting

-These labs are designed for delivery in a classroom setting with the **Azure Global Blackbelt Team.**
+These labs are can be used for delivery in both a classroom setting with an Azure Technical Specialist or self-guided on your own machine.

 * For these specific labs, we are assuming you will be using your own Azure subscription, as a relatively small set of Azure resources are required.